How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 According to the manufacturer’s website, people taking Zepbound lost up to 48 lbs as evidenced in a 17-month clinical trial, with people who dieted, exercised and took the medication.

-The Food and Drug Administration (FDA) has approved Zepbound along with diet and exercise for weight loss and weight management in adults with:
+The FDA had approved Zepbound along with diet and exercise for weight loss and weight management in adults with:

 • a BMI (body mass index) of 30 or more, or;

-• a BMI of 27 or more in addition to at least one weight-related condition, such as high cholesterol, high blood pressure, or type 2 diabetes
+• a BMI of 27 or more in addition to at least one weight-related health condition, such as high blood pressure, high cholesterol, or type 2 diabetes

 Who should not take Zepbound?